What is Tinnitus and Ways for Treating it

 It is often difficult to pinpoint the exact cause of tinnitus.
 It can either emerge from an external stimulus or be a symptom of an underlying disease.
 For example, exposure to very loud noise may be sufficient in causing permanent damage to the ear, which in its turn may cause tinnitus to emerge.
 Tinnitus is a symptom of Meniere’s disease which occurs in the inner ear and impacts our balance mechanism.
 Other causes of tinnitus include earwax buildup, blood pressure fluctuations, and fluid in the eardrum.

 What Tinnitus Sounds Like

 Tinnitus is a relatively subjective sound, meaning that others cannot hear the same sound you are hearing.
 Therefore, it has been described in different ways by various patients but essentially it is thought that they all describe the same sound.
 The most common sound that is associated with tinnitus is a mild to loud ringing in the ear.
-Other types of sounds are but not limited to:
+Other types of sounds are but are not limited to: